MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 ```

 > [!NOTE]
-> The vules of environment variables `AZURE_POSTGRESQL_HOST`, `AZURE_POSTGRESQL_PORT`, `AZURE_POSTGRESQL_DATABASE`, and `AZURE_POSTGRESQL_USERNAME` are read by Database configuration properties defined in the *src/main/resources/application.properties* file introduced in the previous section.
+> The values of environment variables `AZURE_POSTGRESQL_HOST`, `AZURE_POSTGRESQL_PORT`, `AZURE_POSTGRESQL_DATABASE`, and `AZURE_POSTGRESQL_USERNAME` are read by Database configuration properties defined in the *src/main/resources/application.properties* file introduced in the previous section.
 These values are automatically injected into the app at runtime using the Service Connector passwordless extension when you deploy the Quarkus app to the AKS cluster later in this article.

 Now, run the Quarkus app locally to test the connection to the Azure Database for PostgreSQL Flexible Server instance.
 Use the following command to start the app in production mode: